okansungur/Articles/readme2.md

-There is a Benchmarking for thrift-protobuf-Avro and you get get the document from [Benchmark](https://code.google.com/archive/p/thrift-protobuf-compare/wikis/BenchmarkingV2.wiki)
+There is a Benchmarking for thrift-protobuf-Avro and you can get the document from [Benchmark](https://code.google.com/archive/p/thrift-protobuf-compare/wikis/BenchmarkingV2.wiki) There is also serialization and deserialization performances

 <p align="center">
   <img  src="https://github.com/okansungur/Articles/blob/main/Create_object_serialize_deserialize.png"><br/>